MarkerBz/flectra-2.0-docker-compose/README.md

  - "10017:8069"
 ```

-- To run Odoo container in detached mode (be able to close terminal without stopping Odoo):
+- To run Odoo container in detached mode (be able to close terminal without stopping Flectra):

 ```
 docker-compose up -d